niplav/site/golden.md

-dagger](https://en.wikipedia.org/wiki/Hindsgavl_Dagger) is an example of such an object, forged of deep craftsperson ability, weeks or *months* of careful pressure, a slow and methodical chipping away where any wrong pressure breaks the substrate, to have start again.
-A platonic dagger flaked out of a volcanoes cooled blood.
+dagger](https://en.wikipedia.org/wiki/Hindsgavl_Dagger) is an example of such an object, forged of deep craftsperson ability, weeks or *months* of careful pressure, a slow and methodical chipping away where any wrong pressure breaks the damn substrate, to have start again.
+A Platonic dagger flaked out of a volcanoes cooled blood.

 ![](./img/golden/hindsgavl_daggers.jpg)